Advanced Child Safety Solutions

 Clutch Driven Child Safe Solutions

-Eliminate free-hanging cords with our signature Easy Spring products.
-Our innovative auto-rise technology allows for a simple and easy-to-operate cord-free solution.
+Eliminate free-hanging cords completely with our signature Easy Spring products.
+Our Easy Sping Ultra and Wand’s innovative Auto-Rise technology allows for a simple and easy-to-operate cord-free solution.
+While our balanced Easy Spring Air provides intuitive and simple operation.
 Watch a recorded webinar on these child-safe systems to learn more.

 Motorized Solutions